ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

   The KDC SHOULD perform a group rekeying only if already scheduled to occur shortly, e.g., according to an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
 In any other case, the KDC SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT12).

-* The KDC determines and assigns a new Sender ID for the Publisher, and replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
-The CBOR Map in the response payload includes only the parameter 'group_SenderId' registered in {{Section 16.3 of I-D.ietf-ace-key-groupcomm-oscore}}, and specifies the new Sender ID of the Publisher encoded as a CBOR byte string.
+* The KDC determines and assigns a new Sender ID for the Publisher (REQ27), and replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
+The CBOR Map in the response payload includes only the parameter 'group_SenderId' registered in {{Section 16.3 of I-D.ietf-ace-key-groupcomm-oscore}}, and specifies the new Sender ID of the Publisher encoded as a CBOR byte string (REQ27).

   The KDC MUST assign a new Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group (i.e., since the latest group rekeying, see {{rekeying}}).